amitxv/PC-Tuning/docs/post-install.md

 ## Disable Driver Power Saving

-Open PowerShell and enter the command below to disable power saving on devices in device manager.
+Open PowerShell and enter the command below to disable power saving on devices in Device Manager.
 Avoid re-plugging devices as the power saving settings will get restored

 ```powershell
 C:\bin\scripts\disable-pnp-powersaving.ps1